guther/golang-app-for-fun/README.md

 # Cache

-I used MySQL as requested.
+I used MySQL.
 The database schema was made using migration, and although it chose not to use any ORM framework, the database is consistent and fault tolerant.
-That is: (Now here's a test tip for you to do with my competitors) When the database schema already exists and you change the database password, there is an authentication error, which is the old acquaintance of the developers, huh?!
-But, what about when you change the database password even before the migration takes place?
-Hummmm ... it's another mistake.
-And the application has to be tolerant of this to verify the moment that it can create the database and the cache will start to function.

 ![Schema](https://raw.githubusercontent.com/guther/webnotify/master/images/migrations.jpg)